Binralds/Finance-tracker/README.md

 ## Why?

-The attention and time of a modern day person are highly demanded resources, so our goal is to make this time consuming, however crutial chore a quick and easy process.
+The attention and time of a modern day person are highly demanded resources, so our goal is to make this time consuming, however crucial chore a quick and easy process.

 ## How?